KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 > **We keep a log of everything**

-Every task or action is written in a log, so you know who did everything and when they did.
+Every task or action is written in a log, so you know who did everything and when they did it.

 We will extend logging capabilities to write the log to AWS CloudWatch, Azure Log Analytics, Splunk, Datadog, and other options in the upcoming months.